TEALSK12/apcsa-public/curriculum/CONTRIBUTING.md

 ---------------------------------------
 The following steps outline the easiest way to submit a PR:

-1. Create a local working clone of the `apcsa-curriculum` repository.
+1. Create a local working clone of the `apcsa` repository.
 If you haven't done this before, just go to the [main code page] and hit the "Clone or download" button.
 Explaining how to use Git is outside the scope of this page, so you'll need to know how to do this already.

 2. Create and checkout a feature branch for your work.
 (The `master` branch is protected, and you won't be able to submit changes there.)